Tonsillectomy and Adenoidectomy in Children

 - The ENT will remove your child’s tonsils and adenoids through the mouth.
 There will be no cut on the skin.

-What happens after a tonsillectomy and adenoidectomy?
+What happens after a tonsillectomy and adenoidectomy for a child?

 - After the surgery, your child will go to a recovery room where he or she can be watched closely.